padenot/yadfig2/README.md

 2. Create a repository with your gallery pictures
 3. From that directory run ``../yadfig2``

-It will generate a zip, the thumbnails as well as a standalone lib.
+It will generate a zip, the thumbnails as well as a standalone web-app to navigate through the pictures.

 That's it, your gallery has been generated.
 Serve it anywhere, it is ready.